Temidayo198/LITA_DB/README.md

 ### Project Overview:
 ---
 This project involves creating an efficient and organized schedule for the pioneer staff of ID and Co.
 Limited using basic Excel functions.
-The primary goal is to streamline staff scheduling and improve data management practices within the company.
-The project leverages fundamental Excel features, including data cleaning, sorting, filtering and essential functions to optimize the scheduling process.
+The primary goal is to streamline staff scheduling, improve data management practices, revenue of line of business and regional performances within the company.
+The project leverages fundamental Excel features, including data cleaning, sorting, filtering and essential functions to optimize the scheduling process for improved operational efficiency.

 ### Data Sources
 ---